Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/atm_traces/Defining_the_internal_trace_file.md

 title: "Use an internal trace (CFTUTIL command)"
 linkTitle: "Use an internal trace (CFTUTIL command)"
 weight: 320
---- Depending on how the trace is started, the file defined is available:
+---Depending on how the trace is started, the file defined is available:

 - When Transfer CFT
     starts up, with the possibility of tracing an initialization sequence